 That’s great because it means it’s healthier than those gravy packets you can buy (significantly less sodium content in homemade) and you can whip it up while focusing on other dishes for your meal.

 I think we’ve all had a moment like that here or there.
-With this homemade beef gravy you can avoid those moments all together and have a fresh gravy ready in about the same time as it takes for the potatoes to boil.
+With this homemade beef gravy, you can avoid those moments altogether and have a fresh gravy ready in about the same time as it takes for the potatoes to boil.

 How to Make Beef Gravy